giuniperoo/silk-visualisations/README.md

 # Silk Visualisations
 Provides a set of statistical visualisations for Alignment files produced by the [Silk Link Discovery Framework](http://www.assembla.com/spaces/silk/wiki)

+This project was developed by Troy Giunipero `[giunipero at gmail]` as the basis for an MSc thesis at the [School of Informatics](http://www.ed.ac.uk/schools-departments/informatics) at the University of Edinburgh.

 The Silk Link Discovery Framework helps automate the process of finding relationships between items within the Semantic Web.
 It can produce large numbers of "candidate" matches based on user-specified criteria.
 The aim of this project is to provide an overview of match output and ability to compare results between entire files.
 This can help users better understand the data being queried, and lead to a more efficient work-effort.